tinkertinker/biab/readme.md

 `www-data ALL=(pi:pi) NOPASSWD: /opt/bloginabox/biab`

 The WordPress plugin will then have access to the `/opt/bloginabox/biab` CLI tool, and from here can trigger and receive data from hardware devices.

+## CLI Utility

+The web server can interface with the devices through a single executable:

+`/opt/bloginabox/biab`

+This can also be called from the command line or via anything other external tool.

+The executable loads up a series of device handlers that listen for commands and perform actions.